eclipse-keyple/keyple-website/content/post/2023-05-11-website-changelog-page/index.md

 ---
 title: "Introducing the Keyple components unified timeline!"
 summary: "The new 'Changelog' page serves as a centralized hub, bringing a dynamic chronological overview that showcases
-    the progress and updates across all our GitHub repositories."
+    the progress and updates across all Keyple components repositories."
 authors: [Calypso Networks Association]
 tags: ["Eclipse", "Keyple", "OpenSource", "SDK", "Website"]
 categories: [Documentation]